Kaveh Eskandari

 “Let’s Argue Both Sides”: Argument Generation Can Force Small Models to Utilize Previously Inaccessible Reasoning Capabilities (Kaveh Eskandari Miandoab and Vasanth Sarathy)

-DiFair: A Benchmark for Disentangled Assessment of Gender Knowledge and Bias (Zakizadeh et al., Findings 2023)
+DiFair: A Benchmark for Disentangled Assessment of Gender Knowledge and Bias (Mahdi Zakizadeh, Kaveh Eskandari Miandoab and Mohammad Taher Pilehvar)